 Zion-dwelling God,

+And also obedience.
 You hear the prayer in it all.

 We all arrive at your doorstep sooner